 is-chernobylite-worth-playing

-Image credit Chernobylite - Published by The Farm 51 and developed by The Farm 51.
+Image credit Chernobylite - Published by All In!
+Games and developed by The Farm 51.

 Narrative.

-I didn’t expect much from Chernobylite in regards to narrative, many smaller studios struggle to create a good narrative, and when you take into consideration that Chernobylite is essentially a Russia-centric story, which does not always translate well to western audiences (and vice versa), the creative team at The Farm 51 have done an exceptional job.
+I did not expect much from Chernobylite in terms of narrative, as smaller studios often struggle in that area.
+Considering it is a largely Russian-centric story that might not always translate well to Western audiences, the creative team at The Farm 51 has done an exceptional job.

 is-chernobylite-worth-playing

-Image credit Chernobylite - Published by The Farm 51 and developed by The Farm 51.
+Image credit Chernobylite - Published by All In!
+Games and developed by The Farm 51.

 Dialogue.

-Chernobylite dances between excellent dialogue with decent voice acting and mediocre dialogue with awful voice acting; fortunately, the latter is the minority, and most characters have voice acting on par with a big budget tv production.
+Chernobylite alternates between excellent dialogue with solid voice acting and weaker scenes with poor delivery.
+Fortunately, the latter are rare, and most of the voice work is on par with a quality television production.

 is-chernobylite-worth-playing

-Image credit Chernobylite - Published by The Farm 51 and developed by The Farm 51.
+Image credit Chernobylite - Published by All In!
+Games and developed by The Farm 51.

 Creepy Dolls.

-The Farm 51 are obsessed with creepy dolls, many of which are 3D scanned from real toys found in the Chornobyl exclusion zone.
-I honestly find the dolls and their bizarre hijinks (moving around when the light goes off etc.) far more terrifying than any monster in Chernobylite or Resident Evil, mission accomplished!
+The Farm 51 are obsessed with creepy dolls, many of which were 3D-scanned from toys found in the Chornobyl Exclusion Zone.
+Their unsettling movements when the lights go out are more frightening than most of the monsters in Chernobylite or even Resident Evil.

 Changing The Past.